NHuebner1983/couscous-includables/README.md

 @APIKey = [API Key](http://somewebsite.com/sellers?get-api-key=1)
 @APIKeyDescription = Your Subscription API Key.

-@SubscriptionID = Subscription ID
+@AccountID = Subscription ID
-@SubscriptionIDDescription  = The Subscription's unique ID your subscribers are subscribed to.
+@AccountIDDescription  = The Subscription's unique ID your subscribers are subscribed to.

-@SubscriberID = Subscriber ID
+@CourseID = Subscriber ID
-@SubscriberIDDescription = The Subscriber's unique ID.
+@CourseIDDescription = The Subscriber's unique ID.
 ```

 # How to use compiler/markdown/api/constants.mdd